 What do facility managers need to know about switching commercial security providers in 2026?

-Facility managers switching commercial security providers in 2026 are almost always triggered by an incident, a contract renewal window, or a neighbouring building changing providers — the neighbour strategy works because precincts move together on security standards.
-Scayled scans outward from every building you already guard, returns verified facility-manager and risk-director contacts at adjacent sites in about 90 seconds, and drafts personalised outreach naming the anchor site.
-Operators running this play convert at 8 to 15 percent first-touch reply rates versus under 1 percent on cold lists, and unlock portfolio contracts 10 to 50 times larger than single-site wins.
+The operators I work with who win switched security contracts have one thing in common: they were already visible in the precinct before the switch decision was made.
+Facility managers switching commercial security providers in 2026 are almost always triggered by an incident, a contract renewal window, or a neighbouring building changing providers.
+Precincts move together on security standards, which is exactly why the neighbour strategy works.
+I built Scayled to help operators stay visible in every precinct they serve.
+It scans outward from every building you already guard, returns verified facility-manager and risk-director contacts at adjacent sites in about 90 seconds, and drafts personalised outreach naming the anchor site.
+Operators running this play convert at 8 to 15 percent first-touch reply rates versus under 1 percent on cold lists.

 Why facility managers switch security providers